 Generally, you’re not allowed to use your SMSF to run a business, borrow money, or acquire a holiday house.
 These “grey area” investments are referred to as in-house assets.
 In-house assets can make up only 5% of the total asset value of a Fund.
 Also be careful not to breach the SMSF sole purpose test.
 The most important consideration with an SMSF is that all investments are for retirement purposes only.

-Running a business in an SMSF is generally considered a strong indicator that the Fund has breached the sole-purpose test.
-In a limited number of circumstances, you can run a business in an SMSF, but anyone thinking of doing so is strongly advised to have a thorough read of the ATO fact sheet entitled ‘Carrying on a business in a SMSF’ released 25 May 2010.
+Running a business in a SMSF is generally considered a strong indicator that the Fund has breached the sole-purpose test.
+In a limited number of circumstances, you can run a business in an SMSF, but anyone thinking of doing so is strongly advised to have a thorough read of the ATO’s guidance here:

 If your SMSF buys a rental property, whether it’s residential or commercial, it is legal and in order, provided the SMSF Trust Deed and SMSF Investment Strategy allows for this.
 The SMSF can even buy a holiday house as long as it is rented out through an agent on the holiday market.

 Deriving personal benefit from this asset is a big NO-NO. If the Trustees stay in the holiday house, even off-season, the ATO will classify the total asset as in-house.
 And if the value of the holiday house is greater than 5% of the total assets in the SMSF (which it usually is), and is also considered an in-house asset, the SMSF will lose the concessional tax treatment of 15% and be taxed at the marginal tax rate of 46.5%.

 To the question: Is it acceptable to trade shares in an SMSF?
 The short and simple answer is YES.